silverstripe/silverstripe-framework/docs/en/05_Contributing/03_Documentation.md

  * After editing the documentation, describe your changes in the "commit summary" and "extended description" fields below then press "Commit Changes".
- * After that you will see a form to submit a Pull Request.
-You should be able to adjust the version your document ion changes are for and then submit the form.
+ * After that you will see a form to submit a Pull Request: "[pull requests](http://help.github.com/pull-requests/)".
+You should be able to adjust the version your
+ * documentation changes are for and then submit the form.
 Your changes will be sent to the core committers for approval.

 <div class="warning" markdown='1'>
 You should make your changes in the lowest branch they apply to.
 For instance, if you fix a spelling issue that you found in the 3.1 documentation, submit your fix to that branch in Github and it'll be copied to the master (3.2) version of the documentation automatically. *Don't submit multiple pull requests*.